Hair Health . Symptoms guide

 Female Hair Loss: What to Test

 Female-pattern hair loss is almost never caused by a single factor.
 The most useful first step is a combined panel covering iron studies, full thyroid function, vitamin D, B12, oestrogen and androgens.
-That single appointment tells you which of the common drivers is active so the plan does not chase the wrong cause.
+That single appointment highlights which underlying metabolic or hormonal factors need addressing to ensure your treatment plan targets the right biological areas.

 What this might be